kelmore5/kelmore__utils/docs/source/pages/README.md

 # Utils

 Utils is a small library of utility functions compiled for personal needs.
-There's nothing too fancy nor anything you can't find from another library.
-Utils consists of smaller functions to be used rather than relying on larger packages.
+There's nothing too fancy nor anything you can't find from another library, but Utils consists of smaller functions to be used rather than relying on larger packages.

 Right now, this package is very small and only includes function to determine a computer's